 Speaking of the Oscars, how important was it for you to win an Academy Award?

 It was a delight to win an Oscar and the Palme d’Or.
 Like decorations such as the Légion d’Honneur [the highest French order for military or civil merits], it’s very reassuring for others to know they believe in your work.
-In truth, I never knew why it took them so long to notice it.
+In truth, I never understood why it took them so long to notice it.

 In a career as long as yours, you also had a few films that didn’t work too well.
 What did you learn from them?

-They taught me everything, I would never have been successful and I wouldn’t be where I am now if it weren’t for the failures I made.
+They taught me everything, I would never have been successful, and I wouldn’t be where I am now if it weren’t for the failures I made.
 We all suffer from time to time, and this learning experience could be tough—physically and psychologically—but it was inevitable.
 It’s very difficult to explain that to a young generation.
 I did about fifty films up until now, and every film was a learning experience.
 You learn every day.
-Also with “La vertu des impondérables” that I shot with a cell phone, you have no idea what I learned.
+Also, with “La vertu des impondérables” that I shot with a cell phone, you have no idea what I learned.
 Your whole life is a learning experience, while a film school will tell you how others did it.
 You don’t have to teach an art student how to paint like Van Gogh or Picasso—nobody can do it any better than they did—but there are other ways to express yourself through painting, and you can learn a lot about that in life.
 My father was a very intelligent man because he realized pretty early that I was a terrible student, so he gave me a camera instead, and then I really began to live.
 The moment he gave me my first camera, I knew I had found the love of my life, and then I wanted to film everything I saw and share my observations with others.
 That was my ambition, but I know it didn’t always work that way.

-He was introduced to me by Francis Lai, he really adored Calogero.
-He had approached me previously for a project that didn’t work out, but we got to know each other and I appreciated his music.
+He was introduced to me by Francis Lai; he really adored Calogero.
+He had approached me previously for a project that didn’t work out, but we got to know each other, and I appreciated his music.
 When Francis was working on the theme of the film, he wanted someone to orchestrate, so we brought in Calogero, and he agreed to do it.
 His contribution to the film is tremendous.
 Music always goes straight to the heart, so it’s terribly important to have a great musical score in a film.
 In “La vertu des impondérables” there is also a lot of music.

 Do you have any idea how you will distribute that film?

 I hope it will be theatrically released, just to prove what this tiny device is capable of.
 The film is in post-production now.
 I’ve shown some footage to people from the industry who thought it was done with a 35mm camera.
-For the distributers it won’t make a difference what camera was used, but it was more challenging to convince crew members to participate.
+For the distributers, it won’t make a difference what camera was used, but it was more challenging to convince crew members to participate.

 Would you consider Netflix too?
 Is that an option?

 I don’t think it’s a good idea to throw away la grande aventure du cinéma.
 You should see a film on a big screen.
 When you watch it on television, there’s so much screen magic that gets lost.
 So simply for the sake of the cinema experience, I will continue to make feature films.
-Don’t misunderstand me, television is great for series, and it’s a great alternative for people who really don’t care that much to experience a film on a big screen.
+Don’t misunderstand me; television is great for series, and it’s a great alternative for people who really don’t care that much to experience a film on a big screen.

 Brussels International Film Festival, Brussels